 Don't plan or agree to contribute to any household fixer-uppers unless you get a very clear idea of what and how much in advance.
 If the household needs a new (insert whatever here), it's right you should pay your share, but make sure the cost and the thing are agreed upon first.

 Leaving the chore of shopping for your new shower curtain for your roommate(s) then protesting you don't like their choice enough to pay your share isn't going to be seen as cool.

-On the other hand, unilaterally deciding you need a super expensive designer handwoven then platinum-plated shower curtain that costs 25 times much as any other shower curtain in town, then asking your roommates to pay much more than they'd previously imagined probably won't go down so great either.
+On the other hand, unilaterally deciding you need a super expensive designer artisanal handwoven shower curtain that costs 25 times as much as any other shower curtain in town, then asking your roommates to pay much more than they'd previously imagined probably won't go down so awesome either.